 Associate Director for Education and Training

-Khoirunurrofik received his Ph.D in Public Economics from the National Graduate Institute for Policy Studies- GRIPS (Tokyo, Japan) in 2014.
+Khoirunurrofik received his Ph.D. in Public Economics from the National Graduate Institute for Policy Studies- GRIPS (Tokyo, Japan) in 2014.
 He also obtained Master of Arts in Policy Analysis from GRIPS in 2011, Master in Public Policy and Management (MPM) from Carnegie Mellon University-Australia Campus in 2007, and International Master in Regional Integration from Asia Europe Institute, University of Malaya, Malaysia – University of Autonoma Madrid, Spain in 2004.
-He joined LPEM FEB UI in 1999 after earning his Bachelor degree in Statistics from FMIPA, Bogor Agricultural University.
-Rofik has been a lecturer at the Faculty of Economics and Business, University of Indonesia since 2000.
-His research interests are Public Finance and Fiscal Decentralization, Urban and Regional Economics with focus on industrial agglomeration and productivity, and Applied and Spatial Econometrics.
-Prior to his appointment as Associate Director for Education and Training, he was LPEM’s Head of Public Finance and Public Policy Research Group.
+He joined LPEM FEB UI in 1999 after earning his Bachelor’s degree in Statistics from FMIPA, Bogor Agricultural University.
+Rofik has been a lecturer at the Faculty of Economics and Business, University of Indonesia, since 2000.
+His research interests are Public Finance and Fiscal Decentralization, Urban and Regional Economics, focusing on industrial agglomeration and productivity, and Applied and Spatial Econometrics.
+Before he was appointed Associate Director for Education and Training, he was LPEM’s Head of Public Finance and Public Policy Research Group.

 Christine Tjen, S.E., Ak., M.Int.Tax, CA.

 Associate Director for Administration and Finance